 In the acute setting CT is the modality of choice for assessing a patient with acute abdominal pain, and in some settings may be able to identify the site of bleeding prior to endoscopy.

 Abdominal films have little role in the setting of vague/chronic upper abdominal pain and have a very low yield.

 In the acute setting, an erect chest x-ray is invaluable as it not only often allows the diagnosis of pneumoperitoneum to be made with confidence, but also gives treating clinicians important information of the patients' general health (e.g. cardiomegaly, aspiration pneumonia, pulmonary metastases).

 Barium meals are performed with liquid barium and an effervescent to distend the stomach with gas and allow a 'double-contrast' image.

 - pocket of barium filling the ulcer crater

-- oedematous collar of swollen mucosa (to be distinguished from the rolled edges of a malignant ulcer)
+- edematous collar of swollen mucosa (to be distinguished from the rolled edges of a malignant ulcer)

 - radiating folds of mucosa away from the ulcer

-For more see the article "Gastric ulcer evaluation (barium)"
+For more details, see gastric ulcer evaluation (barium).

-Ideal technique and findings depends on the presentation.
+Ideal technique and findings depend on the presentation.

 Perforation is usually a straightforward diagnosis, often with abundant pneumoperitoneum visible.
 The site of perforation is sometimes visible as a region of discontinuity in the stomach or duodenal wall.